10 Signs of an Unhealthy Gut and What to Do About It

 • Digestive symptoms aren’t the only signs of poor gut health — they might not even be the first signs your gut is off.

-• Mood issues, brain fog, acne, fatigue, food sensitivities, and hormone imbalances are all common but misunderstood signs of an unhealthy gut.
+• Mood issues, brain fog, acne, fatigue, food sensitivities, and hormone imbalances are all common but misunderstood symptoms of an unhealthy gut.

 • Take action to heal your gut and balance your microbiome with dietary changes as needed, probiotic and/or postbiotic therapy (butyrate), and stress management as your foundation.
 You may find it helpful to work with a functional medicine or integrative health practitioner to figure out the root causes of your symptoms.

-How do you know your gut is in distress?
-Searching through the various studies and symptoms on the internet can feel really overwhelming — and leave you with more questions than answers.
+How do you know if you have an unhealthy gut?
+Searching through the various studies and symptoms on the internet can feel really overwhelming — and leave you with more questions about your gut health than answers.

-It seems impossible that so many illnesses could be connected to gut health.
+It seems impossible that so many illnesses could be connected to bad gut health.

 But it’s not as far-fetched as you might imagine.